qntm/t-a-i/README.md

 ### taiConverter.atomicToUnix(atomic)

-Throws unless `atomic` is an integer.
 Converts the input TAI millisecond count to a Unix millisecond count.
-Under normal circumstances this conversion returns a single integer.
-If the input is a BigInt, a BigInt is returned.
+Throws if `atomic` is not an integer.
+Returns an integer.
 If the precise value to be returned is fractional, it is rounded towards negative infinity.
-If the input is prior to the beginning of TAI, `NaN` is returned.
+If `atomic` is a BigInt, returns a BigInt.
+If `atomic` is prior to the beginning of TAI, `NaN` is returned (even if `atomic` is a BigInt).

 When Unix time is inserted,